Multistage Stochastic Programming for Rare Event Risk Mitigation in Power Systems Management: Methodology

 Given a continuous-time ergodic Markov process $\{\zeta_t\}_{t \geq 0}$, the method leverages the regenerative characterization of the stationary probability of a set $\C$ given by \cite[Ch.~6]{asmussen}:

 where $A$ is an event defining a regenerative cycle and $T_A$ is the regenerative cycle time.
 The \FV estimation approach builds on the now matured use of Fleming-Viot particle systems to consistently estimate quasi-stationary distributions of Markov processes with absorption \cite{AFG}.
-As shown in \cite{mastropietro2025questa}, the numerator in~\eqref{equ:proba_regeneration} can be written in terms of an approximation of the quasi-stationary distribution, $\nu$, of a process that is absorbed when visiting a set $\A$, directly linked to the event $A$ defined above.
-Thus, event $A$ in \eqref{equ:proba_regeneration} becomes the \textit{absorption event}, and $\A$ is called the \textit{absorption set}.
+As shown in \cite{mastropietro2025questa}, the numerator in expression~\eqref{equ:proba_stationary} can be written in terms of an approximation of the quasi-stationary distribution, $\nu$, of a process that is absorbed when visiting a set $\A$, directly linked to the event $A$ defined above.
+Thus, event $A$ in \eqref{equ:proba_stationary} becomes the \textit{absorption event}, and $\A$ is called the \textit{absorption set}.

-The \FV system consists of $N$ copies (called particles) of $\zeta_t$ constrained to evolve outside $\A$ by an appropriate restarting mechanism of a particle touching it.
+The \FV system consists of $N$ copies (called particles) of the $\zeta_t$ process constrained to evolve outside $\A$ by an appropriate restarting mechanism of a particle touching it.
 By defining the absorption set $\A$ as a set of frequently visited states by $\zeta_t$, the \FV system is able to collect further samples from regions rarely visited by $\zeta_t$.
-Using the convergence guarantees of the FV estimator of the quasi-stationary distribution $\nu$ as the number of particles $N \to +\infty$ \cite{AFG}, a consistent estimator of the stationary probability given in \eqref{equ:proba_regeneration}, of a set of interest $\C$ that is \textit{outside} $\A$, can be constructed \cite{mastropietro2025questa}.
-When the set of interest $\C$ is a low-probability set, this FV estimator is expected to provide a more accurate estimation of $p(\C)$ than using \eqref{equ:proba_regeneration} on samples drawn from a conventional Monte Carlo discretization of $\zeta_t$.
+Using the convergence guarantees of the FV estimator of the quasi-stationary distribution $\nu$ as the number of particles $N \to +\infty$ \cite{AFG}, a consistent estimator of the stationary probability $p(\C)$ in \eqref{equ:proba_stationary} can be constructed, as long as $\C$ is \textit{outside} $\A$ \cite{mastropietro2025questa}.
+When the set of interest $\C$ is a low-probability set, this FV estimator is expected to provide a more accurate estimation of $p(\C)$ than using \eqref{equ:proba_stationary} on samples drawn from a conventional Monte Carlo discretization of $\zeta_t$.

 \textbf{Adaptation to scenario tree generation}

 We propose using \FV to generate rare negative changes in the wind power process that are large enough to put power demand satisfaction at risk.
 We base the rare generation process on reliable estimations of the probability of selected large negative changes in the wind power process.